-Her program of research, called the Clinical Neuroscience Laboratory of Sex Differences in the Brain (http://cnl-sd.bwh.harvard.edu) consists of an interdisciplinary team of investigators, integrating structural and functional brain imaging studies, psychophysiology, neuroendocrine studies of hormones and brain function, genetics, inflammatory factors, and collaborative efforts with animal investigators studying genes, hormones, inflammation and the brain (http://mddscor.bwh.harvard.edu).
-Brain circuitries under current investigation include the stress response circuitry, memory and working memory (including brain aging), and reward circuitry implicated in the neural control of obesity.
+Her program of research, called the Clinical Neuroscience Laboratory of Sex Differences in the Brain (http://cnl-sd.bwh.harvard.edu) consists of an interdisciplinary team of investigators, integrating structural and functional brain imaging studies, psychophysiology, neuroendocrine studies of hormones and brain function, genetics, immune biomarkers, and collaborative efforts with basic neuroscientists studying genes, hormones, immune pathways and the brain (http://mddscor.bwh.harvard.edu).
+Brain circuitries under current investigation include the stress response circuitry, memory and working memory (and brain aging and risk for Alzheimer's disease), and reward circuitry implicated in the neural circuitry of obesity and metabolic disturbance.
 This work has been funded by the National Institutes of Health for nearly 30 years.
-She has published over 120 articles, chapters and other original and peer-reviewed work in these areas.
+She has published over 135 articles, chapters and other original and peer-reviewed work in these areas.

 Dr. Goldstein is also an administrative and educational leader in women’s health and sex differences in medicine, locally and nationally.
 At BWH, she has built a unique research infrastructure to foster collaborative efforts to understand mechanisms that explain sex differences in health and disease across disciplines and methods of study.
 She also is the Principal Investigator of a Harvard-wide junior faculty training program on building interdisciplinary careers in women’s health called, “Hormones and Genes in Women’s Health: From Bench to Bedside” and is committed to training the next generation in this arena in medicine.

 Makris N, Swaab DF, van der Kouwe A, Abbs B, Boriel D, Handa R, Tobet S, Goldstein JM.
 Volumetric Parcellation Methodology of the Human Hypothalamus in Neuroimaging: Normative Data and Sex Differences.
-NeuroImage (in press).
+NeuroImage 2013 (69): 1-10.
+PMCID: PMC3575213